I have a BFA in 3D animation. I'm also very interested in cinematography, editing, and web design.

 Carpal Tunnel: Every Artist's Fear

 One of the fears every artist has is that something will happen to their hands.
-Over the years you may begin to feel your wrists hurting as a result of your creative efforts.
+Over the years, you may begin to feel your wrists hurting as a result of your creative efforts.
 This is the worst possible outcome, as whenever you try to perform your craft—whether it's playing the violin, guitar, painting, drawing, writing, etc.—the pain in your wrists may prevent you from doing what you love.

-For me, there were even some nights where I couldn't sleep because my wrists were in so much pain.
+For me, there were even some nights when I couldn't sleep because my wrists were in so much pain.
 In this article, I will share what I've found to be helpful for my carpal tunnel.
 And I'm happy to say that my wrists have improved over the last couple of years.

 Essentially, you're going to baby your wrists as much as possible.
-Then you're going to stretch and strengthen them over time so you don't have to be so careful with them in the future.
+Then you're going to stretch and strengthen them over time, so you don't have to be so careful with them in the future.

 I have no medical training, nor have I taken any classes on this issue.
 This article is a compilation of the guidelines I've personally followed to treat my carpal tunnel, and I believe that following these guidelines has helped my wrists over the years.
 This advice is not to be taken in place of a medical diagnosis or treatment.